-- Use face masks and gloves when appropriate
+- Use face masks upon arrival and leaving

 Walking and talking really works for many.
 Meeting at the Wilmslow Clinic or your chosen location, you and your therapist walk, talk and process how to use and apply ACT in context of the agreed agenda.

 This option is not for all, yet for those that choose it, there are many benefits.
 This option is relatively weather dependent.
 Rain does not put us off.

 Bill Stevens narrates some ACT consistent audio exercises you can use in your one time.